hack4impact/feedback-survey-automation/README.md

 We use [GitHub Actions] as our [CI/CD pipeline].
 We check for lint & build errors, and push the latest versions of our Apps Scripts every time a push is made to the `main` branch.

+Additionally, every day at 11:30 PST, we run our script with a [scheduled GitHub Action].

 <!-- Reference Links -->

 [git]: https://git-scm.com/